Home > How to Emigrate to Australia as a Nurse in 2023

 If I’m a Nurse Emigrating to Australia how long does the Expression of Interest stage take?

 Once your expression of interest is lodged it can take up to two years to be invited to apply although on average nurses tend to receive their invitations in around four months depending on points score.
-Our record is a nurse receiving their invitation to apply within 72hrs of the EOI being lodged.

 How much does it cost to emigrate to Australia as a Nurse